 - Beginning leaders tip for closed position dancing: Avoid a pronounced up and down movement with one's shoulders and arms when dancing (i.e. like shrugging one's shoulders or flapping your arms).
 When in the closed position, a busy upper body movement collapses and destroys the leader's frame and this will throw the follows off.
 For all the closed position dances the lead or momentum from the leader should come from a steady and solid frame and through his core body movement (i.e. tango, waltz, etc.).

 - All dancers have different postures and curvatures in their spines, some of us are taller than others, some are heavier than others, etc. and we are all built differently.
 If you look at golfers, at his set up position Jordan Spieth stands more upright and has less knee flex than does Sergio Garcia who has more knee flex and more of a forward bend of his torso.
 In baseball, Albert Pujols and Mike Trout have different postures when they are in the batter's box.
 Albert Pujols has a more pronounced knee flex than does Mike Trout who stands more upright....no one person is right and no one is wrong (both of them are All Stars), the point is that we are all built differently and consequently we have different postures, similarly when it comes to social dancing there is no such thing as the same dance posture for everyone and as long as you don't slouch and keep your shoulders back you are fine, being comfortable (not stiff) and ready to move is the key.
 The one constant with all of these athletes is that they all have a knee flex and so should the dancer.
 Although the old adage for dancing is to think tall and have a long neck this is not a blanket rule for all dances, the 'triangle' or rhythm posture for example is critical for most open position social dances.
 If a dancer's posture is too tall or upright like a soldier standing at attention for example, he or she will not be able to dance with any sort of flexibility because there is no flex in his knees, consequently this leads to a minimalist of body movements and the dancer's feet will be shuffling around rather than being an integral part of the dance, their dance partners also have a hard time dancing and are confused because they don't feel their partner's weight shifts.
 To dance with rhythm with natural looking dance movements requires that the dancer's posture be comfortable based upon his or her body type, this allows them to dance much more smoothly.
 The greatest lindy dancer in the world Frankie Manning had a very relaxed posture, and you won't see salsa and swing dancers being rigid and upright when the dance.
 All the better dancers have this rhythm posture which it is explained in this video https://www.youtube.com/watch?v=LV5Mn5NEjRA.
 The instructor in this video states that you need to relax your knees, have a slight bend at your hip joint, and your upper body should be leaning forward just a bit (with a straight back and not one that is arched or hunched over), this forms your rhythm triangle, or your dance posture.
 As the instructor says, "Too straight and only your feet will move which is 2% of your dancing and you will be missing out on the other 98%."
-Posture for formal ballroom dancing on the other hand is a lot more different, with many of the formal ballroom dances like the waltz, rumba, foxtrot and tango, one should have an upright posture with a long neck and should always be "thinking tall", naturally these are much different dancing styles from the social dances that goes on at clubs.
+Posture for formal ballroom dancing on the other hand is a lot more different, with many of the formal ballroom dances like the waltz, rumba, foxtrot and tango, one should have an upright posture with a long neck and should always be "thinking tall", naturally these are much different dancing styles from the club social dances.

 - One can have all the moves in the world but it is HOW ONE MOVES that separates the better dancers, accordingly it is not how many moves you know but how well you do the moves that you know.
 Those who have never seen the hula dance before are instantly drawn to it because of the dancers fluid and natural looking and rhythmic body movements, social dancing can be just as expressive, flowing and beautiful.